If our calls interest you, then you interest us.

 - Read the call: Make sure to read the call for the issue you are submitting to, as your work must be related to our topic in some way, shape, or form.

 - Fee: We charge a $7 on every submission, which covers the time it takes for our editorial staff to read and respond to every single submission.
 If you are unable to pay the $7 fee, we are happy to waive it, no questions asked.
 Please send all of the above materials to submit@seventhwavemag.com, and write “Issue XX Submission • YOUR FULL NAME” in the subject line.
-Please attach your submissions in Word Docs or PDF formats.
+Please attach your submission in Word Docs or PDF formats.

 - Rough drafts: It’s important to note that we welcome rough drafts, but not careless writing.
 Powerful work that is unfinished is entirely acceptable to us.
 The main requirement here is that you, the writer or artist, are ready and willing to work with our editorial team, and can commit to revising your work in time for publication.